Employment contract for a definite period of time

 An employment contract for a definite period of time offers less stability and protection against termination than the employment contract for an indefinite period of time.
 Because of that, the Labour Code provides for a statutory mechanism to prevent employers from entering into a series of employment contracts for a definite period of time.
 Namely, the third consecutive employment contract of that kind between the same parties is considered, by operation of law, a contract for an indefinite period of time, provided that the intervals between the end of the preceding contract and the beginning of the following contract do not exceed 1 month.
 Executing an addendum extending the period of the first or second employment contract for a definite period of time counts as concluding a separate contract of that kind.

-Read more: How do you terminate the employment contract?
+Read more: May the employee terminate the employment contract without notice?

 As a rule, the employment contract for a definite period of time may not be terminated before completion of time for which it was concluded.
 However, the parties may insert a contractual clause allowing to terminate the contract at two weeks’ notice, provided that the contract is concluded for longer than 6 months.